trigon27/online-Lecture-Schedule-model/README.md

    Create a \`.env\` file in the \`backend\` directory and add the following variables:

-   -PORT=4000
+   - PORT=4000
-   -MONGODB_URI=<your-mongodb-uri>
+   - MONGODB_URI=<your-mongodb-uri>

 4. **Start the backend server**:

-   -cd backend
+   - cd backend
-   -npm start
+   - npm start

 5. **Start the frontend development server**:

-   -cd frontend
+   - cd frontend
-   -npm start
+   - npm start

 6. **Access the application**: